calmm-js/partial.lenses/README.md

 `L.pick` creates a lens out of the given possibly nested object template of lenses and allows one to pick apart a data structure and then put it back together.
-When viewed, an object is created, whose properties are obtained by viewing through the lenses of the template.
+When viewed, `undefined` properties are not added to the result and if the result would be an empty object, the result will be `undefined`.
+This allows `L.pick` to be used with e.g. [`L.choices`](#L-choices).
+Otherwise an object is created, whose properties are obtained by viewing through the lenses of the template.
 When set with an object, the properties of the object are set to the context via the lenses of the template.
-`undefined` is treated as the equivalent of empty or non-existent in both directions.

 For example, let's say we need to deal with data and schema in need of some semantic restructuring: